 A rate of material exchange between the cells of the chains (along the height of r-th cylindrical layer) is described in probabilistic terms.
 It is necessary to know the values of these transition probabilities to a neighboring cell for each k-th moment of time.
-The possible transitions are: staying in the same cell (p), moving upwards (u)to the next (located above) cell, moving downward to the previous cell (b).
+The possible transitions are staying in the same cell (p), moving upwards (u) to the next (located above) cell, and moving downward to the previous cell (b).
 These probabilities have to be related to the physical characteristics of particle transport.
-The proposed model is used the following assumptions.
-The procedure for calculating the local gas velocity during of gas filtration through a section clogged with particles was proposed and verified within the framework of previous work [49].
-The presence of particles in the apparatuses cross section (in each cell of the chain) naturally leads to the increase of the gas velocity.
-This in turn causes the decrease in the particulate concentration, which reduces the gas velocity.
+The proposed model uses the following assumptions.
+The procedure for calculating the local gas velocity during gas filtration through a section clogged with particles was proposed and verified within the framework of previous work [49].
+The presence of particles in the apparatus's cross section (in each cell of the chain) naturally leads to the increase in the gas velocity.
+This, in turn, causes a decrease in the particulate concentration, which reduces the gas velocity.
 This continues until some equilibrium is established.
 The relationship between the particle content of particles and the gas velocity in a cell (indices are omitted) is given by the following ratio [49]:

-$$U = \frac{U_0}{1 - \pi \left(\frac{S}{8 \cdot S{max}}\right)^{2/3}} \tag{5}$$ where S and $S{max}$ are the corresponding k-th moment of time and the maximum (for a dense bed) values of the particle content in the cell (the indexes of the cell number and layer number is not given here, but calculation is made for each representative volume separately). maximum content of particles with random packing $S{max}$ for a certain volume for a given particulate solid can be easily determined by simple tests with a bulk material [49,61].
+$$U = \frac{U_0}{1 - \pi \left(\frac{S}{8 \cdot S{max}}\right)^{2/3}}$$ (5)

+where S and S{max} are the corresponding k-th moment of time and the maximum (for a dense bed) values of the particle content in the cell (the indexes of the cell number and layer number are not given here, but calculation is made for each representative volume separately).
+The maximum content of particles with random packing S{max} for a certain volume for a given particulate solid can be easily determined by simple tests with a bulk material [49,61].

-The probabilities of particle moving from the i-th cell forming the i-th column of the Ptransition matrix are related to the process parameters by the following dependencies [49]:
+The probabilities of a particle moving from the i-th cell forming the i-th column of the P transition matrix are related to the process parameters by the following dependencies [49]: